 If a new D&D adventure comes out, you are probably going to want to run it.
 So is everyone else.
 You can have a game in Eberron that isn't named "Eberron."
 Put a little creativity into the name and it will help you stand out from the crowd of other people submitting that same adventure.

+Page three is filled with additional information for your players.
+You want to make sure that you fill out all the information on this page so that your players are fully prepared.
 If you leave blanks all over your listing, or you don't give your players enough information to know what they are getting into, your game won't be approved and you will have to add it anyway.
 Even if you think information is obvious, still add it!
 I have had players log into games with no way to communicate in the game because they didn't know they needed a microphone.
 Simple things like that seem obvious when you do it all the time, but to a brand new player, it can easily escape your thoughts.

 Once you have finished filling out all the information on the game, go ahead and submit it for approval!
-Once your game has been reviewed and we approve it, you will be able to create an adventure from it, and have it listed in Games Search.
-To do this, lets head back to your GM Dashboard and click on Adventures.
+Once your game has been reviewed and we approve it, you will be able to create an adventure from it and have it listed in Games Search.
+To do this, let's head back to your GM Dashboard and click on Adventures.

-From Adventures, you will click on "Create Adventure."
+Click on "Create Adventure."

 Now that your Adventure is created, you can schedule sessions and invite players to join you!